isabella232/offer-decisioning.en/help/offer-library/key-steps.md

 solution: Experience Platform
 title: Key steps to create an offer
 description: Discover the key steps to create an offer.
-user-guide-description: Discover the key steps that are required to create an offer.
+description: Discover the key steps that are required to create an offer.
 ---

 # Key steps to create an offer {#key-steps}